quantaji/DLABNN-notes/07_continual_learning_and_meta_learning.md

     - better than Deep Generative Replay, or Elastic Weight Consolidation, or synaptic intelligence
 - experiment also shows this method will also give higher final performance
 - might not scale with bigger network
-    - a biologically plausible solution is to add prob into network, gatings. this can be tuned by hypernetwork
+    - a biologically plausible solution is to add prob into network, gatings. this can be tuned by hypernetwork (modulatory netowork)

 ### Meta-learning in the brain